Last night, I was honoured to be able to deliver the annual Drapers’ Lecture at Queen Mary, University of London.

 Yet I admit to further doubt for a more fundamental reason.
 In a decade’s time, my younger child will still be young enough to have school homework.
 Artificial intelligence won’t be able to do it for her if she is to benefit from the process of learning.
 Perhaps a machine will mark the work, giving instructors a better work/life balance or more time for other tasks?
 Yet I can’t help feeling that part of the learning process is securing validation and approval from other human beings.
 If a student thinks their essays will only ever be evaluated by machines, why should they bother trying so hard to make them interesting?
 If we thought only machines were going to read HEPI publications, it is very unlikely we would put much effort into them.

-Moreover, when we ask students about different ways to learn, lectures come top.
+Moreover, when we ask students about different ways to learn, as with have done in conjunction with Unite Students, lectures come top.
 It is not because the learning is better in lectures (it isn’t) but it’s because people want to learn alongside others.
 When asked what should replace lectures if they were to disappear, technological solutions are much less popular than learning from other humans.

 Later this week, we will publish a new paper by the Vice-Chancellor of the Open University, Tim Blackman, that gets under the skin of the annual HEPI / Advance HE Student Academic Experience Survey, which we undertake each year with Advance HE – and which Stephanie Marshall, who has helped organise this evening, was heavily involved with during her time at the Higher Education Academy.
 Professor Blackman’s new research will reveal a close link between the accessibility of academics and student wellbeing.